moefh/pico-loser/README.md

 The `game` directory contains a CMake project that uses the official [pico-sdk](https://github.com/raspberrypi/pico-sdk).
 To build using the command line, install and set up the the Pico SDK, then:

     git clone https://github.com/moefh/pico-loser.git
-    cd pico-loser/game
+    cd pico-loser
     mkdir build
     cd build
     cmake ..
     make

-This will create the file `game/pico-loser.uf2` inside the `build` directory.
+This will create the file `game/pico-loser.uf2` inside the `build` directory you created.
 To run the game, start the Pico in BOOTSEL mode (plug the USB cable while holding the BOOTSEL button) and copy the file `pico-loser.uf2` to the Pico folder that appears.

 ## VGA Output